shantarsecurity/meraki-bssid-dump/README.md

 ## Configuration

-⚙️ Ensure to replace `'Your Meraki API Key'` in the script with your actual Meraki Dashboard API key.
+Before running the script, make sure to replace `'Your Meraki API Key'` in the script with your actual Meraki Dashboard API key.

 ## Usage

-🚀 To run the script, use the following command:
+To execute the script, use the following command:

 ```bash
 python3 meraki-bssid-dump.py
 ```

-📄 Upon successful execution, the script creates a `bssid.csv` file in the directory where the script was run.
-This file contains the fetched BSSID details.
+The script will generate a `bssid.csv` file in the same directory, containing the fetched BSSID details.

 ## Known Issues

-⚠️ Should your network host a large number of devices, the script may execute for a while, given each device requires an API request.
-This delay is due to the rate limit imposed on the Meraki API and is a known issue.
-Therefore, it's advised to run the script during off-peak times or a period with less network traffic.
+⚠️ Running the script on networks with a large number of devices may take some time due to the rate limit imposed by the Meraki API.
+It is advised to run the script during off-peak hours or schedule it accordingly.

 ## Future Improvements

-🔮 Future versions could potentially include a progress display, specific fetch options for organizations/networks/devices, and additional filters or formatters for the output data.
+🔮 Future versions of the script may include added features such as a progress display, filtering options, and customized output formats.

 ## Contributions

-🤝 Community contributions are always welcome!
-Please fork the project and submit your pull requests!
+🤝 Contributions are welcome!
+If you have any ideas or improvements, feel free to fork the project and submit a pull request.

 ## License

 📜 This project is licensed under the GPL-3.0 license.
-For additional details, refer to the [LICENSE](LICENSE) file.
+For more information, please refer to the [LICENSE](LICENSE) file.

-🌟 Don't forget to star ⭐ the repo if you find it useful!